IvyLeano/RestfulNewsAPI/README.md

 # RestfulNewsAPI
 ## Server
-- The backend was created using Spring Boot.
-You can learn more about Spring Boot here: https://spring.io/projects/spring-boot
+- Created using Spring Boot, you can learn more about Spring Boot here: https://spring.io/projects/spring-boot
+- Deployed using Digital Ocean

 ### API:
 - baseUrl: https://newsapi.org/v2/top-headlines